sahaliatarek/TicketService/Ticket_Application/README.md

 * [To run the tests, run the command “mvn test”.
 Note that test will take approximately 40 seconds to complete]
 * [To build the application run Maven command “mvn clean install ” Note that this command will run tests again]
 * [When you successfully build the application, a target folder will be created.]
 * [To run the application, enter to target folder “cd target”.
-Then run the command “java –war wtts.war”.]
+Then run the command “java –jar wtts.war”.]
 * [Open the browser, and visit the link http://localhost:23000 where the application should be up and running.]